factorien/Builderien/README.md

 but different content using one build process.

 ## How it works ?
-Basically Webman created using several `clojure` macros which parse and provide the necessary information for the `clojurescript/re-frame` application in compile time based on the website.
+Basically Builderien created using several `clojure` macros which parse and provide the necessary information for the `clojurescript/re-frame` application in compile time based on the website.

 Clojure macros look for a environment variable called `WEBMAN_WEBSITE` that contains the domain name of the website and load the configuration